xOryus/NFCMark3/README.md

     python NFCMark3.py
     ```

-2. Use the "Browse" button to select the input Proxmark3 JSON dump file.
+2. Use the "Load JSON File" button to select the input Proxmark3 JSON dump file.
-3. Use the "Browse" button to select the output NFC file location (an example NFC file is included).
+3. Wait for the conversion to happen in seconds
-4. Click the "Convert" button to perform the conversion.
+4. Use the "Save Output to File" button to save the already configured .nfc file
 5. Check the log area for progress and any error messages.

 ## 📸 Example